Skip to main content

 Leaders agree on Global Digital Compact: a step closer to a safer digital future for children

-Global leaders gathered in New York at the Summit of the Future and adopted the Global Digital Compact (GDC).
-This is a historic milestone as the Compact is the first international agreement aimed at securing a better digital future for all, grounded in human rights.
+Global leaders gathered in New York at the Summit of the Future and adopted the Global Digital Compact (GDC), with children’s rights at its core.

-Over the past 18 months, the 5Rights Foundation, alongside a global coalition of 14 children’s rights organisations, has been deeply engaged in the development of the GDC.
-Our shared goal has been clear: to ensure that the Compact incorporated the strongest possible references to children and their rights.
+Over the past 18 months, the 5Rights Foundation, leading a global coalition of 14 children’s rights organisations, has been deeply engaged in the development of the GDC, the first international agreement aimed at securing a better digital future for all, grounded in human rights.

 In the final text, states reaffirmed their determination to protect children’s rights in the digital world.
-Notably, they promise to “strengthen legal and policy frameworks to protect the rights of the child in the digital space” and to “prioritise the development and implementation of national online child safety policies and standards” by 2030.
+Notably, they commit to “strengthen legal and policy frameworks to protect the rights of the child in the digital space” and to “prioritise the development and implementation of national online child safety policies and standards” by 2030.
 This promise is a significant step forward in creating the digital world children deserve.

 “Older generations have seen that these systems often don’t work for children and young people.
 Now, they want to give us something better—the gift of a safer and fairer digital future.
 By adopting the Global Digital Compact, countries like the United States are making a promise to children everywhere.
 This promise is about ensuring we can grow up in a digital world made for us.”